COLLIDE-O-SCOPE EDUTAINMENT

 Objective

-Play as Cryptids and use their skills and Allies to rid the Biomes of Eco-Threats and find the 6 Beacon cards.
-Rebuild all 6 Beacons to complete the mission as a team.
-The player with the most Reputation points wins the game!
+Play as Cryptids to clear the Biomes of Threats and establish six Wildlife Sanctuaries.
+Build all six Sanctuaries to complete the mission as a team, but the player with the highest Reputation score wins the game!

 Components and Requirements